www.crexi.com - The Commercial Real Estate Exchange

 Downtown St. Louis Missouri at night, with a streetlamp-lit park in the foreground

-St. Louis Regional Breakdown
+St. Louis Regional Context

 A baseball stadium with the Arch in the background